danieleades/requiem/docs/src/maintaining/correcting-hrids.md

 ## Performance

-`req clean` loads all requirements in parallel, making it fast even for large projects:
+`req sync` loads all requirements in parallel, making it fast even for large projects:

 - **100 requirements**: < 1 second
 - **1000 requirements**: ~2-3 seconds